What does it mean to be a good manager and team leader?

-At Basegreen Academy, we offer Level 3 and Level 5 Diplomas in Management, as well as management qualifications specific to the social care sector, which cover these and more topics in depth and ensure the manager is well skilled and knowledgeable in their area.
+At Basegreen Academy, we offer Level 3 and Level 5 Diplomas in Management, as well as management qualifications specific to the social care sector.
+The training programmes cover these and more topics in depth and ensure the manager is well skilled and knowledgeable in their area.

-Every manager should stand behind their decision and take ownership of their actions, no matter the outcome.
+Every manager should stand behind their decision and take ownership of their actions.
+This is true regardless the outcome.
 Any failure to achieve an expectation up to standard must be approached with transparency, and criticised constructively.
 They should never blame members of their team for something that is not their fault.
 Others will want to get behind an accountable manager, as they trust their decision-making.
 When leaders hold themselves accountable, they encourage this behaviour in employees as well.
-This creates a productive, motivated work-place, and especially works well with the other points mentioned in this article, such as empathy and strong communication skills.
+This creates a productive, motivated work-place.
+It especially works well with the other points mentioned in this article, such as empathy and strong communication skills.

 In a research program by Effective Managers partnered with the University of Ottawa, a critical link was identified between accountability and effectiveness.
 The study showed that accountable managers were more effective in their work, and brought more success for their organisation.
 The relationship between accountability is as high as 67%.

-An adaptable leaders and teams make a significant difference to the productivity, motivation and positivity of any workplace.
+Adaptable leaders and teams make a significant difference to the productivity, motivation and positivity of any workplace.
 Adaptability minimises the resistance to change.
 It firstly requires awareness of any changes in the workplace.
 Read our article about adjusting to change effectively.

-It starts in the change of a negative thought process, and opening one’s mind to new processes, ideas and opportunities for improvement, as well as a conscious decision to take more risks.
+It starts in the change of a negative thought process.
+One needs to open their mind to new processes, ideas and opportunities for improvement.
+They should make a conscious decision to take more risks.
 This skill also works closely with the accountability skill, because to take risks and learn, we need to hold ourselves accountable.
 This skill starts with the manager, that will then lead the remaining employees to follow.

-At Basegreen Academy, we offer a variety of flexible courses (see: Top Reasons to Invest in Flexible and Online Learning), tailored to the specific needs, demands and schedule of organisations at their request across a variety of sectors, including business management, which are designed to develop an effective, motivated and skilled workforce.
-See our available courses, or request a complimentary organisational needs analysis.
+At Basegreen Academy, we offer a variety of flexible courses (see: Top Reasons to Invest in Flexible and Online Learning), tailored to the specific needs, demands and schedule of organisations at their request across a variety of sectors.
+This includes business management.
+Our management courses are designed to develop an effective, motivated and skilled workforce.
+Have look through our website, or request a complimentary organisational needs analysis by contacting us.

 Every manager should lead by example and ensure they do as they would want others to do.
 This will create patterns and a productive, motivated culture in the workplace, as well as a friendly environment, displaying all the above mentioned skills and characteristics.

-In the above text, we have mentioned some surprising, even shocking statistics regarding management skills and characteristics, showing there is room for improvement in the development of managers across all sectors.
-It may have something to do with the fact that, as a study by CareerBuilder.com found, 58 percent of managers said they didn’t receive any management training.
-They were chosen because they were proficient at their previous position – but they need further development in management and leadership.
+In the above text, we have mentioned some surprising, even shocking statistics regarding management skills and characteristics.
+They show that there is room for improvement in the development of managers across all sectors.
+It may have something to do with the fact that, as a study by CareerBuilder.com has found, 58% of managers said they didn’t receive any management training.
+They were chosen because they were proficient at their previous position.
+However, they need further development in management and leadership.
 What is the solution, and how to grow and and ensure proficiency in these skills in managers?

-At Basegreen Academy, our management and leadership qualifications provide an opportunity for managers and aspiring managers to develop the skills, knowledge and behaviours to undertake their roles effectively, which are intrinsic in order to become a better manager and getting great management skills.
-They are suitable for learners working across all sectors, although we also offer specific management qualifications for the health and social care sector.
+At Basegreen Academy, our management and leadership qualifications provide an opportunity for managers and aspiring managers to develop the skills, knowledge and behaviours to undertake their roles effectively.
+This is intrinsic for them to become better managers and get great management skills.
+They are suitable for learners working across all sectors.
+However, we also offer specific management qualifications for the health and social care sector.
 Many of our courses can be done online through our eLearning portfolio – and we have specific short eLearning courses available as well.

-An organisational needs analysis is a complimentary consultation with our business development team, either directly on our website or by contacting us, where we discuss the specific requirements of your organisation, and implement an effective learning solution.
+An ONA, or an Organisational Needs Analysis, is a complimentary consultation with our business development team.
+It can be requested by contacting us.
+We will discuss the specific requirements of your organisation, and implement an effective learning solution.